zisoft/pass-safari/README.md

 ### First Run

 1. Launch the pass-safari app
-2. Choose your password store folder when prompted
-3. The location is saved with a security-scoped bookmark

 ### In Safari

 1. Navigate to a website
 2. Click the pass-safari extension icon
-3. Select a password entry from the list
+3. Click on a password entry from the list
-4. The password is automatically filled or copied
+4. The password is automatically filled

 ### URL Matching